OWASP/www-chapter-portland/tab_mentorship.md

 ## How to Get Involved

-If you are interested in joining our next mentorship class (starting Jan 2020), please fill out this [google form](https://docs.google.com/forms/d/e/1FAIpQLSc7cnvQymc_C662RBSagP-MwFmDwN6P6-uL_24Mqh559JHbsg/viewform).
+If you are interested in joining our next mentorship class (starting Jan 2020), please contact one of our leaders in our chapter via email.

 ## Resources to Help